-Health Insurance Coverage among Nonelderly Adults with Diagnosed Diabetes among Three Major Race/ethnicity Groups in US
+Health Insurance Coverage Diabetic Adults from Three Major Ethnic Groups in the United States

 Objective: The lack of adequate health insurance may result in a downward spiral of the diabetic condition, imposing an increased financial strain on family and the society as a whole.
 The objective of our study was to assess the insurance type and coverage among diabetic adults from three major ethnic groups.

 Design and Setting: We used data of two cross-sectional national surveys to estimate insurance coverage among diabetic adults aged20–64 years, 1988–1994 and 2003–2008.

 Results: The prevalence of doctor-diagnosed diabetes has increased by 120%, 178% and135% respectively among non-Hispanic Whites(NHWs), non-Hispanic Blacks (NHBs), and Mexicans & other Hispanics (M&OHs) from1988–94 to 2003–08.
 However, during the same period, the percentages of diabetic adults covered by health insurance declined for all three groups.
 In the 2003–08 period, 15%, 19%and 40% of NHWs, NHBs and M&OHs, respectively, had no insurance.
 Diabetic NHBs and NHWs had an equal likelihood to be covered by government-sponsored programs.
 However, 70% of NHWs, in contrast to 37% of NHBs, were covered by private programsexclusively.
 Diabetic M&OHs remained at the lowest likelihood to be covered by government sponsored programs.
 The diabetic citizen’s probability of being insured was more than tripled compared with the non-citizens (OR53.40, 95%51.42–8.14).